-It is the most common type of forex arbitrage and involves two currencies.
+Locational arbitrage is the most common type of forex arbitrage and involves two currencies.
 We have already given an example of this type of arbitrage above.
-Let us take another example, but this time with Bid/Ask spread.
+Let us take another example, but this time with a Bid/Ask spread.

 Suppose Bank A has USD 1.52/1.57 for GBP, while Bank B quotes USD 1.58/1.60.
 In this case, the trader would buy one GBP from Bank A at $1.57 and sell it to Bank B at $1.58.
 This way, the trader makes a profit of $0.01 per GBP.